couchbaselabs/tuqtng/docs/n1ql-v1.md

 MAX(expr) - max returns the maximum values of all values in the group.
 The maximum value is the last value that would be returned from an ORDER BY  on the same expression.  max returns NULL if there are no non-NULL, non-MISSING values

 For, AVG, and SUM, any row where the result of the expression is non-numieric is also eliminated.

+ARRAY_AGG(expr) - evaluate the expression for each member of the group and return an array containing these values

 ## Appendix 3 - Operator Precedence